Last Updated: May 2026

-Many people struggle with substance use disorders.
+Millions of people struggle with substance use disorders, and treatment programs such as detox and rehabilitation can play an important role in recovery.
 Getting help through detox and rehab programs is vital.
 But these services can cost thousands of dollars.
 This makes it hard for some to seek treatment.
 Luckily, health insurance can help cover these costs.
 Knowing what your policy includes can make a big difference.
 It ensures you get the right care without facing a huge bill.

 How Health Insurance Policies Cover Drug Detox and Rehab

 Different types of insurance offer different levels of coverage for addiction treatment.
 Private health plans, Medicaid, and Medicare all play roles in helping patients.
 Under the Affordable Care Act, many plans must cover substance use disorder treatments.
 Whether you need inpatient or outpatient services, your policy might cover these options.
-Discover if Anthem Insurance drug detox treatment covers your bills.
-Learn how to maximize your benefits and get the help you need for recovery.
+Understanding provider networks, authorization requirements, and insurance benefits can help patients reduce treatment costs.

 - Inpatient detox involves staying at a facility for careful supervision and detox.